 Some insurers charge a penalty for switching before the end of your coverage term.
 You may have to pay 10% of your unused premium or a fixed fee of $30 to $50 if you cancel in the middle of your term.

-5. Read the reviews
+5. Read company reviews

-An insurance policy may look good at a glance, but the fine print can be a killer.
+A car insurance policy may look good at a glance, but the fine print can be a killer.
 Before you sign on to a new policy with another insurance company, make sure you go over it thoroughly.

 And, check online customer reviews and the insurer's Better Business Bureau ratings to see if there are issues with claims payments and service.